 Trend Micro Cloud One™ – Network Security

 The following set of detections were found with Network Security.
-This solution provides defense in depth by inspecting ingress and egress traffic and providing virtual patching as well as post-compromise detection and disruption.
+This solution provides defence in depth by inspecting ingress and egress traffic and providing virtual patching as well as post-compromise detection and disruption.

 - 29068: HTTP: Apache Struts 2 Struts 1 Plugin Remote Code Execution Vulnerability